lealvona/MemberBarry/README.md

 ### Overview

 `AIDatabase` is a Python class that handles SQLite database operations for storing and retrieving conversation sessions and summaries.
 It is designed to support the `MemberBarry` class by providing database functionalities such as creating tables, inserting data, and fetching records.
+There are two simultaneous data stores in this module.
+A standard SQLLite DB to store a plain text representation of ALL interactions which is used for immediate context and running summary, and a chroma vector db running on a persistant sqlite backend which provides similarity search and long-term memory.

 ---